MaksimYudenko/BelPrime-singleUrlProcessing/readme.md

-### Web-searching
+### Web-searching [single url processing]

-- submit request
+- submit request (any number of phrases)

+- request splits by (more than one whitespace/tab) . , ; ! ? /

-- seek 10 URLs from searching list
+- seek 10 URLs from searching list (sets up in Constants)

 - display URL and web page title